- Blog > Taking Aerospace to New Heights with 3D Printing

 As we continue to look into the use of 3D printing within various industries, today we’ll focus on how aerospace is leveraging the benefits of 3D printing, as well as use cases and applications.

 Aerospace: an Early Adopter of 3D Printing

-As an early adopter of 3D printing, the aerospace industry has recognised the benefits of additive manufacturing as a tool for end part production in addition to cost-effective prototyping.
-With using additive manufacturing, aerospace engineers can produce prototypes without the need for expensive tooling and in a fraction of the time compared to traditional manufacturing methods.
+As an early adopter of 3D printing, the aerospace industry has recognised the benefits of additive manufacturing as a tool for end-part production in addition to cost-effective prototyping.
+Using additive manufacturing, aerospace engineers can produce prototypes without the need for expensive tooling and in a fraction of the time compared to traditional manufacturing methods.
 Thanks to this, additive manufacturing can also help speed up product development cycle and time-to-market for aerospace components.

 The freedom of design offered by additive manufacturing also makes it ideal for producing geometrically complex parts.
 Leveraging tools such as generative design and topology optimisation further enhances the process, by creating parts based on specific requirements.
 Topology optimisation can also help to reduce the weight of parts whilst nevertheless preserving their strength.
 Weight reduction is a key priority for aerospace manufacturers – since the lighter the aircraft, the lower its fuel consumption.

 Through optimised design, multiple aerospace parts can be produced as a single component, greatly simplifying the assembly process.
 GE, for example, is now producing fuel nozzles for jet engines using additive manufacturing.
 Design for AM has enabled the company to bring the number of components needed down just one – significantly reducing inventory and maintenance costs.